The Guild and Music Education in Decatur, Illinois

 Decatur Youth Symphony PASS Concert for Third Graders

-Each year the Symphony Guild of Decatur funds bus transportation to allow all of District 61 third and fourth graders to attend a performance of instrumental music during a Performing Arts Student Series (PASS) concert at Kirkland Fine Arts Center.
+Each year the Symphony Guild of Decatur funds bus transportation to allow all of District 61 third and fourth graders to attend a performance with a wide variety of performers, during a Performing Arts Student Series (PASS) concert at Kirkland Fine Arts Center.
 The Decatur Area Arts Council provides free tickets to the event.
 Third and fourth graders are acquainted with the various orchestral instruments both in sight and sound, and they are encouraged to study an instrument in school when they reach the 4th (strings) and 5th (band) grade levels.

 Symphony Orchestra Guild Music Scholarships